Health insurance in Sweden

 • patient transport

-Patient charges and high cost protection (Högkostnadsskydd)
+Patient charges and high-cost protection

-Subsidy funding for medical aids
+Subsidies for medicines and medical aids

 Did you find this information relevant?